-- The Director of Purchasing or other Purchasing personnel shall evaluate all proposals in cooperation with the client department and other constituent parties as deemed relevant.
+- The Director of Strategic Sourcing and Contracts or other Procurement personnel shall evaluate all proposals in cooperation with the client department and other constituent parties as deemed relevant.

 - Under most circumstances, it is assumed the resulting contract shall be awarded to the low-price bidder; however, proposals shall be evaluated with the objective of maximizing overall value, and a vendor other than that offering the lowest price may be selected.
 Other factors to be considered include (but are not limited to) ability, availability, expertise, financial condition, financial arrangement, or contractual terms that might render an alternate selection more feasible.
 In such cases, the reasons for such selection shall be clearly documented.

-- The Director of Purchasing shall submit the recommended proposal and associated documentation to the Senior Director of Business Operations for review and development (in consultation with the Office of General Counsel) of a contract document.
+- The Director of Strategic Sourcing and Contracts shall submit the recommended proposal and associated documentation to the Senior Director of Business Operations for review and development (in consultation with the Office of General Counsel) of a contract document.

-- All information regarding pricing, vendors, and bid procedures is confidential to the University and will not be distributed to person or any company unless approved by the Director of Purchasing.
+- All information regarding pricing, vendors, and bid procedures is confidential to the University and will not be distributed to person or any company unless approved by the Director of Strategic Sourcing and Contracts.

 IV.
 It is recognized that an RFP will not be necessary or possible for all significant procurement transactions.
 If an RFP is not necessary, the requestor must be sure that the justification pertains to the purchase of product and/or service.
 If the vendor qualifies, the requestor must indicate either “Directed” or “Sole Source” on the departmental requisition or alternate form.